jlepocher/goldens_demo/README.md

 This aims to provide a simple and practical setup for golden tests, including responsiveness support.

-This repository is likely to be refined in the future and could be uased as a base of further articles around Golden Tests.
+This repository is likely to be refined in the future and could be used as a base for further articles around Golden Tests.

 # Resources & Links